 Mr. Lindsay was called to the Bar by the Honourable Society of the Middle Temple in 2006 and practices in all areas of Civil Litigation, primarily those involving cases of personal injury.

-Mr. Lindsay has extensive experience in a wide field of personal injury matters and is regularly instructed to act for both Claimants and Defendants.
+Mr. Lindsay has extensive experience in a wide field of personal injury matters and accepts instructions for both Claimants and Defendants.

 He is renowned for his extremely swift turnaround of paperwork, irrespective of complexity.